3 Bed │ 2 Bath │ 1 Rec

 Full description

-This beautifully presented detached bungalow offers a comfortable standard of living, having undergone a comprehensive renovation in 2020/21 that includes a new heating system, re-wire and quality finishes throughout.
-The accommodation is both versatile and thoughtfully arranged, featuring two double bedrooms, with the option of a third bedroom or study to suit your needs.
+This well presented detached bungalow offers a comfortable standard of living, having undergone a comprehensive renovation that included a new heating system, re-wire and quality finishes throughout.
+The accommodation is both versatile and thoughtfully arranged, featuring two double bedrooms and a single bedroom/study/dining leading to the sun room.

-The living room measures 14ft 4ins by 13ft 8ins with an impressive 16ft 9ins into the bay window, providing a bright and comfortable space for relaxation or entertaining guests as it doubles up as a dining room..
+The living room measures 14ft 4ins by 13ft 8ins with an impressive 16ft 9ins into the bay window, providing a bright and comfortable space for relaxation or entertaining guests.
 The property benefits from a modern shower room as well as an en-suite shower room to the second bedroom, a rarity in bungalows, ensuring convenience and privacy for both residents and visitors.
 A standout feature is the inviting sun room, which enjoys an abundance of natural light and offers direct access into the garden, creating a seamless flow between indoor and outdoor living spaces.
 The kitchen is designed with both style and practicality in mind, making it ideal for keen cooks or those who enjoy hosting.

-Additional highlights include a generous driveway to the front, which also extends to the side of the bungalow providing ample off-road parking, and leads to a detached garage equipped with light, power and an electric roller door for ease of use and secure storage.
+Additional highlights include the location of the home being within 500m of the beach, a generous driveway to the front, which also extends to the side of the bungalow providing ample off-road parking, and leads to a detached garage equipped with light, power and an electric roller door for ease of use and secure storage.
 A log cabin/summer house presents flexible options for use as a home office, hobby room, or tranquil retreat.
 This property combines modern comforts with versatile accommodation, making it a perfect choice for those seeking a move-in ready home in a desirable location.

 Situation